LieBtrau/digital-walkie-talkie/SoftwareModem/SoftwareModem.md

 If you want to know whether a modem is suitable for PMR446 radios without using them, you can do an offline check.
 Send the encoded audio through a 300-3000Hz bandpass filter (using sox) and decode it.
 If it decodes, it should work on PMR446 radios.

+VARA-FM is not included in this list, because it's not open-source and it only works on Windows.

 # Setup for audio loopback test through PMR446 radios
 ## Hardware
 * Yaesu FT-65E : sending station, 50ohm dummy load, Low power setting, Narrow FM